ACY222/2024_Fall/Linear Algebra/Outlines_MIT_Linear_Algebra.md

         - $x = A^{-1}b = \frac{1}{\det A} A^* b$
         - $x_j = \frac{\det B_j}{\det A}$, 其中 $B_j = \begin{bmatrix} A_1
         \ldots A_{j-1} B_j A_{j+1} \ldots A_n\end{bmatrix}$
-    - The cost of Cramer's Rule is very high
+    - The cost of Cramer's Rule is very high, so it's not a good method to solve $Ax = b$ in computer.
+But it's very intuitive in geometry.
 - Volume(Very familar!
 Cross product in vectors!)
     - The determinant of a $3\times 3$ matrix equals to the volume of the box constructed by $\hat i, \hat j, \hat k$, likewise, the det of a